HieuKien2307/Image-recognition_LOL-dataset/README.md

 # Getting started

 In this project, I crawl the training dataset from https://leagueoflegends.fandom.com/wiki/.
-As the dataset is quite big, I'm not able to upload it direct through github.